Paraty & Ilha Grande – February 22 – February 27, 2019

 I started down the street with thumb out, thinking about all the warnings I’d heard about safety in Brazil.
 I eventually found a parking lot and cornered a nice family with a 14 year old kid who spoke English (who wanted me to note is also very handsome!).
 They agreed to give me a ride back to Paraty.
 As we drove back we saw a huge accident with a flipped truck and hydro wires down.
 The bus was parked on the side of the road, unable to pass.
 Thankfully the little sedan I was in could get by and I was safely on my way back to Paraty.
 All those practice runs hitchhiking around BC at home paid off because otherwise I’d likely have been stuck in Trindade for hours more since it was evident that bus was going nowhere.

 I spent the evening wandering the charming historical town.
-I contemplated the puppet show (R$50, wednesdays and saturdays at 9 pm) and in retrospect, I kind of regret not doing this.
+I contemplated the puppet show (R$50, wednesdays and saturdays at 9 pm) and in retrospect, I kind of regret not doing this because when else would I see a Brazilian puppet show?

 I arrived at the bus station at 9:40 as the bus was promptly driving away.
 Since when does ANYTHING in Brazil actually run on time?